cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     Future implementations of the operator might allow you to create additional users in a declarative configuration fashion.

-The superuser and the `postgres` database are supposed to be used only by the operator to configure the cluster.
+The `postgres` superuser and the `postgres` database are supposed to be used only by the operator to configure the cluster.

 In case you don't supply any database name, the operator will proceed by convention and create the `app` database, and adds it to the cluster